blues/sparrow-reference-web-app/README.md

 ## Setup

-To run the Sparrow starter you must set environment variables and install the project’s development dependencies.
+To get started with running the Sparrow starter you need to

+* [create a notehub account](https://dev.blues.io/notehub/notehub-walkthrough/) if you don't already have one
+* [create a notehub project](https://dev.blues.io/notehub/notehub-walkthrough/#create-a-new-project) for your Sparrow devices
+* Set up a Sparrow Gateway and one or more Sensors (TODO: link)
+* Configure the app notehub settings via environment variables
+* Install the project’s development [dependencies](#dependencies).
+* Launch the Sparrow Starter app in [development mode](#development)

 ### Environment Variables